COVID-19: Updates and Resources

 The Latest News, Information, and Valuable Resources from Norfolk Academy

 Norfolk Academy's highest priority is the health and safety of all our students, and we are closely monitoring developments about the worldwide COVID-19 outbreak and following guidelines from medical authorities.
-This page's goal is to provide the latest updates from our school, as well as academic and health-related resources valuable to our entire community.
+The goal of this page is to provide the latest updates from our school, as well as academic and health-related resources valuable to our entire community.

-Our Phased Reopening Plan came together through the guidance of a Task Force, comprising, among others, top medical and health experts.
+As we advance through our 2020-21 school year, we continue to follow the guidance of health experts, as well as our medical task forces that have been providing recommendations since the COVID-19 pandemic began.
 We believe that all of our initiatives constitute the most painstaking and methodical approaches to safety that we could develop, ones that we hope will bring an added measure of confidence and underscore our determination to use every resource and asset available to us to safeguard our children, faculty, staff, and community.

 Norfolk Academy Counselors